 We also asked the Secretary to accurately inform borrowers who attended unscrupulous schools about their potential eligibility for different types of federal debt relief.
 We attached a response (see Attachment B in our letter) from the Department to an individual student’s “defense to repayment” claim.
 In this response, the Department incorrectly claimed that it does not have authority to cancel loans for borrowers who attend schools that engage in violations of the law, stating that its role is to “evaluate only whether a school is capable of administering the Department’s student aid programs.”

-This is incorrect, as we lay out in this simple debt relief chart of the various types of federal student loan debt relief.
+This is incorrect.
 This response also highlights the Department’s wrong view that it has no duty to protect students or taxpayers from for-profit school fraud.
 As we state in our Petition, this is the viewpoint that led the Department to neglect its clear consumer protection role under the Higher Education Act (HEA) leading to the harm of many thousands of Corinthian students.

 Our letter also included an example of similar misinformation from a loan servicer, Navient, in response to a request for relief from another borrower.
 Navient’s response (also included in Attachment B of our letter) also incorrectly stated that the HEA does not provide for discharges of borrowers harmed by school fraud.